bagrow/datatools/readme.md

     $ cat current_voltage.dat | curvefit "a0*exp(a1*x)"
     $ cat xy.dat | curvefit "A*sin(x/B)+C" B=3 --noplot --verbose

+All functions have help strings:

+    $ plot -h
+    $ curvefit --help

 See `tutorial/` for more information.

 Install